-Hospitality consultant Alison Arth shares her top 10 tips for hiring the best staff to represent your business.
+Hospitality consultant Alison Arth shares her top 10 tips for hiring the best restaurant employee when filling open roles.

 If you don’t hire the right people, you won’t be successful.
 It really is that simple.
-Your people are your biggest asset, and in our industry they’re often the scarcest resource, so you need to have a strategy in place for identifying them before you begin the hiring process.
+Your people are your biggest asset, and in our industry they’re often the scarcest resource, so you need to have a strategy in place for identifying the most qualified candidates before you begin the hiring process.

-Developing and executing a hiring strategy requires a significant investment of time and energy, but skipping it will cost you big time in the long run through frequent turnover, negative guest experiences, and brand inconsistency.
-This article outlines 10 keys to bringing on the best team for your new restaurant.
+Developing and executing a hiring strategy requires a significant investment of time and energy, but skipping it will cost you big time in the long run through frequent employee turnover, negative guest experiences, and brand inconsistency.
+This article outlines 10 keys to bringing on the best team members for your new restaurant.

 1. Define greatness

-Never assume that all of your managers have the same definition of what makes a good employee.
-Sit down with them before conducting the first interview to collectively establish the core values that all employees will need to possess.
+Never assume that all of your managers have the same definition of what makes a good restaurant employee.
+Sit down with them before conducting the first interview to collectively establish the core values that all employees and team members will need to possess.

 2. Post specific and informative job ads

 The ads that you post should include keywords describing your company culture as well as your restaurant’s concept, style of service, projected opening date, and any relevant specifics regarding job description and schedule requirements.
-Ads should be professionally presented and shared through multiple channels (online, word of mouth, and social media).
+Ads for open roles should be professionally presented and shared through multiple channels (online, job boards, word of mouth, and social media).

 3. Have at least two managers interview every candidate

 Passing over a great candidate can be as big of a loss as hiring a bad one, so make sure that you’re taking more than one person’s opinion into account.
 Managers should sync up between interviews to highlight any areas of concern for others to further investigate.
-This practice also ensures hiring managers all have buy-in, so no staff members are brought on board because one manager lobbied for them.
+This practice also ensures hiring managers all have buy-in, so no team members are brought on board because one manager lobbied for them.